RooHammerModel: interfacing the HAMMER software tool with the HistFactory package: Testing the framework

 \subsection{Benchmark physics scenario}

-As a particular physics scenario, a combination of two decay channels is chosen\footnote{Charge conjugation is implied in what follows.}: $\overline{B}^0\to D^{*+}\mu^-\overline{\nu}_{\mu}$ and $\overline{B}^0\to D^{*+}\tau^-\overline{\nu}_{\tau}$, with $D^{*+}\to D^+\pi^0$ and $\tau^-\to\mu^-\overline{\nu}_{\mu}\nu_{\tau}$.
+As a particular physics scenario, a combination of two decay channels is chosen:\footnote{Charge conjugation is implied in what follows.} $\overline{B}^0\to D^{*+}\mu^-\overline{\nu}_{\mu}$ and $\overline{B}^0\to D^{*+}\tau^-\overline{\nu}_{\tau}$, with $D^{*+}\to D^+\pi^0$ and $\tau^-\to\mu^-\overline{\nu}_{\mu}\nu_{\tau}$.
 It is assumed for this scenario that neither the neutrinos nor the $\pi^0$ are reconstructed experimentally, so the visible final state, common to both the muonic and tauonic decays, is $D^+\mu^-$.

 To investigate this combination of decays, three variables are used in the fit: the muon energy in the $\overline{B}^0$ rest frame, $q^2=(p(\overline{B}^0)-p(D^+))^2$ and $M_{miss}^2=(p(\overline{B}^0)-p(D^+)-p(\mu^-))^2$, where $p(P)$ denotes the four-momentum of particle $P$.
-No experimental resolution effects are considered in these studies, although the usage of the $D^+$ to compute the previous variables instead of the $D^{*+}$ (because of the non-reconstructed $\pi^0$) leads to a broadening of the distributions.
+No experimental resolution effects are considered in these studies, although the usage of the $D^+$ to compute the previous variables instead of the $D^{*+}$ leads to a broadening of the distributions, because of the non-reconstructed $\pi^0$.